MonoRollBot: 3-DOF Spherical Robot with Underactuated Single Compliant Actuator Design: Robot Design

 The MonoRollBot is equipped with an IMU attached to its shell at $\Sigma_i$, allowing calculation of the Euler angles ($\gamma, \beta, \alpha$) of the rotating body with respect to the inertial frame $\Sigma_o$ as follows:

 where $C$ and $S$ are the cosine functions.
-Next, to determine the amount of locomotion that happens by the rolling sphere on the plane $(x,y)$, we used linear kinematics to determine the sphere contact location
+Next, to obtain the amount of locomotion that happens by the rolling sphere on the plane $(x,y)$, we used linear kinematics to calculate the sphere contact location

 where $R$ is the sphere radius and $(\beta_0,\alpha_0)$ are the initial angular rotation.